worldofgeese/gooseandquill.blog/README.md

 ## Setting up your own copy

 * You'll need `xelatex` installed and in your `PATH` to generate PDFs.
 On Mac, installing [MacTeX](https://tug.org/mactex/) is easy and will do the job.
+* `python3` is required for the script that sanitizes file content for HTML display.
 * You'll need to install [Racket](http://racket-lang.org), and the [Pollen package](https://docs.racket-lang.org/pollen/Installation.html)
 * Ideally you'll be on a system that can run Bash scripts and the GNU `make` utility
 * If you do use the included makefile to build the site, you will want to install [HTML5 Tidy](http://www.html-tidy.org) — or remove references to the `tidy` command in the makefile. (**Note:** Many operating systems come with a version of `tidy` pre-installed, but it is usually very out of date and will throw errors when used with this repo.)
+* A `Dockerfile` is included if you wish to serve the blog as a container.
+For local testing and development, you'll need `podman` or `docker` installed.

 Next, just plop all the files from this repository in a folder.
 Run `make all` from the command line in this folder to build all the static HTML files.
 Run `make pdfs` to build the PDF versions of each post.
 (This is done separately because it is so much slower than building the HTML.)